 Although our common shares are quoted on the Nasdaq Capital Market, the volume of trades on any given day has historically been limited.
 As a result, shareholders might not have been able to sell or purchase our common shares at the volume, price or time desired.
-On June 29, 2020, our common shares were added to the Russell 3000® Index.
-The addition of our common shares to the Russell 3000® Index increased the volume of trading in our shares as well as the price at which our shares trade.
-There can be no assurance that our common shares will remain in that index.
-If our common shares are removed from the Russell 3000® Index, the volume of trading in our shares may decrease materially as well as the prices at which our shares trade.
+If our common shares are removed from various stock indices, the volume of trading in our shares may decrease materially as well as the prices at which our shares trade.